gemini-testing/gemini/doc/programmatic-api.md

 will be executed.
 If this option is set, only suites with name matching the pattern will be executed.

-Returns promise, that resolve to a stats object with following keys:
+Returns promise that resolve to a stats object with following keys:

 * `total` - total number of tests executed.
 * `skipped` - number of skipped tests.